TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 The tables below explain the categories of information we collect and the purposes for which we use them.
 Please note that we may use any or all of this information to comply with the law, detect or prevent fraud, and to defend our legal rights.
 Further detail about each of the purposes is set out in the “Additional information on purposes of use” table below.

-Categories of personal information we collect Purpose of use Information you provide to us:
+Categories of personal information we collect Purposes of use Information you provide to us:

 **Contact information and account registration**